Sydney-Informatics-Hub/template-nf/README.md

 # template-nf

 This is a Nextflow workflow template generator.
+See our guide: https://sydney-informatics-hub.github.io/template-nf-guide/.

 ## **Why use this template?**